 - Book debt arising from export of goods and services.

-- Exporter or trader of forfait papers (the “Seller”) presents a transaction to Afreximbank for consideration providing information on debt instrument, i.e., type, maturity, obligor, avalor etc;
+- Exporter or trader of forfait papers (the “Seller”) presents a transaction to Afreximbank for consideration providing information on the debt instrument, i.e., type, maturity, obligor, avalor etc;

 - Afreximbank provides the Seller with a written commitment to purchase the debt on a without recourse basis;